Employment Opportunities at Stephen Wise Temple and Wise School

 About You

-Above all, you are passionate about early childhood education and committed to fostering a thriving, connected school community.
-You are the face of the school, representing Aaron Milken Center to the broader community.
+Your leadership is highly visible, and you approach challenges with confidence, diplomacy, and consistency.
+You are both a big-picture thinker and an execution-focused leader who is passionate about early childhood education and committed to building a thriving, connected community.
+As the face of the Aaron Milken Center, you represent the school to the broader Temple and educational communities.

 About Us